st4sd/st4sd-runtime-k8s/docs/schema.md

       https://github.com/mypackages/package.git
              OR
       git@github.com/mypackages/package.git
+    # May contain up to 1 of branch and commitId
     branch: master # the branch of the package
+    commitId: 0399112b178fcb48a20124365ac6de1c96c3baee # Optional, must be fully resolved

     mount: /mygit # Optional, if omitted it will be mounted in /mnt/package
     gitsecret: git-creds # Optional, needed only in the case where spec.package.url
     # refers to a private repo - will also be filled with default value